 Pickled carrots have all the crunch and heat of the fresh vegetable, plus some extra zing from the vinegar brine, herbs, and spices.
 If you like spicy food, add a generous amount of red pepper flakes and garlic.

 Spicy carrot pickles are full of flavor and make delicious snacks.
-Serve spicy pickled carrots on their own as an hors d'oeuvres or add them to salads.
+Serve spicy pickled carrots on their own as hors-d'oeuvres or add them to salads.
 You can also enjoy them with hummus or mild dips and spreads.
 For that extra crunch, pack spicy pickled carrots into sandwiches.Continue to 5 of 7 below.

 05 of 07